 Event Details: Monday June 21, 2021 from 8 AM-10 AM at Navarino Park 228 S. Jackson St.Green Bay, WI 54301.

 BCUW Quick Updates

-- Check out the first edition of our Newsletter!
+- Check out the latest edition of our Newsletter!

 - Looking for the 21-Week Equity Challenge?
 Visit www.unitedwaywi.org/equity for more information!

 - The Brown County United Way offices remain closed at this time and employees will continue to work remotely.
 The safety of our employees and their loved ones remains our top concern.
 If you have items to drop off at our office, please contact us in advance.
 If you have campaign envelopes to drop off, please contact Seth Massot.

 - Check out some photos from Make a Difference Day and find out how to volunteer with us!

 - We are excited to announce our new BCUW Newsroom!